 What is a ‘Day Trade’:

 A day trade is nothing else than a trade that is opened and closed the same day.
 Both a long position closed by selling and a short position closed by buying on the same day are considered a day trade.
 Scaling/averaging in and out of trades (opening/closing partial positions) does not count as multiple trades.
 So opening a 1000 share position in 3 steps does not count as a day trade.
 The same goes for closing, if you close a position with 3 orders, it still won’t count as a day trade.
-But be aware that this only is the case, if the opening trade wasn’t on the same day.
-If it was, this 3-step close would count as three day trades.
+For a trade to be considered a day trade it has to be a ’round trip’ which means that both the opening and the closing transaction has to be on the same day.

 What about Accounts with less than $25’000: